devops329/devops/instruction/awsEcr/awsEcr.md

 # AWS Elastic Container Registry (ECR)

+🔑 **Key points**

+- Deploy the JWT Pizza Service container image to ECR.

+---

 AWS Elastic Container Register (ECR) is an [Open Container Initiative](https://opencontainers.org/) compliant container registry.
 You can store up to 500 MB of container images in a private repository without charge.
 Using ECR is a convenient and secure way to upload your jwt-pizza-service container images and then deploy them using AWS Elastic Container Services (ECS).
 Here is the long term architecture that we are working towards:

 ![Pizza service deployment](pizzaServiceDeployment.png)

+Using ECR is similar to what you did with Docker Hub in a previous instruction topic.
+The steps are to create a repository and then push an image to that repository.

 ## Setting up ECR